 “The overarching lie was that it is a debatable moral issue only, and that agency is taken away from the women main characters. … This is a long story that begins in the 1960s.
-So abortion does not really appear on [primetime] TV before 1980, except for two major exceptions,” she tells Press Play.
+So abortion does not really appear on [primetime] TV before 1980, except for two major exceptions,” she says.

 She explains that the first exception was in the law procedural “The Defenders” — a 1962 episode about an abortion case that stirred a large outcry, given community conventions of the time, and some affiliates refused to air it.
 It was a blip on the radar, but one large enough that abortion didn’t come up on TV again until the sitcom “Maude.”
 During a 1972 episode, 47-year-old Maude Findlay (played by Bea Arthur), a liberal middle-aged New Yorker, learned she got pregnant and weighed whether or not to have her baby.

 “It is still centered around Maude’s wants and desires, rather than trying to influence her in one way or the other, or to tell her that what she's doing is wrong.
 And those are the types of conversations we see later on in television,” Melendez says.

 In the early 1980s, the police procedural drama “Cagney and Lacey” aired an episode where detectives investigated the bombing of an abortion clinic, and three major characters were pro-choice while three others were pro-life, and they were all presented as reasonable.